Sarah Taylor Journalism

 Among many Asian communities, Lunar New Year is celebrated to mark the beginning of a new year on the lunar calendar.
 2025 brings the Year of the Snake, the sixth zodiac in the 12-year calendar...

-Institute of Behavioral Science building renamed for Founder Richard Jessor Institute of Behavioral Science Renamed
+Institute of Behavioral Science building renamed for Founder Richard Jessor

 On Tuesday, the Institute of Behavioral Science at the University of Colorado Boulder held an open house and ribbon-cutting ceremony for the renaming of the institute’s building to the Richard Jessor Building.
 The rename, approved by the Board of Regents, was in honor of Richard Jessor, the longest-standing faculty member of CU Boulder and co-founder of the Institute of Behavioral Science.